 - 16. Application for licence

 - 17. Consideration of application

 - 18. Suitability of applicant

 - 19. Determination of licence application

 - 20. Conditions of licence

+- 20A.
+Continuing professional development

 - 21. Period of validity of licence

 - 22. Renewal of licence

 - 23. Surrender of licence

 - 24. Record of suspended licences

+- 24A.
+Financial capacity of licence holders

+- 24B.
+Deemed registration of licence holders